Chinas Xi Says light Of Hope In Front Of Us On Covid - UrduPoint

 China on Saturday reported more than 7,000 new infections and one death linked to Covid out of its population of 1.4 billion -- but the figures appear to be out of step with the reality on the ground.

-Authorities have announced they will end mandatory quarantine on arrival for people entering China from January 8 and allow Chinese people to travel abroad, after three years of frustration.
+Authorities have announced they will end mandatory quarantine on arrival for travellers entering China from January 8 and allow Chinese people to travel abroad, after three years of frustration.

-In response, several European countries including France and Italy, as well as the United States and Japan, have announced they will require negative tests from passengers arriving from China.
+In response, several European countries including France and Italy, as well as the United States and Japan, have announced they will require negative tests from passengers arriving from China, mostly over fears of new variants.

+Canada said on Saturday that it was joining the list of countries requiring negative tests, citing "the limited epidemiological and viral genomic sequence data available" on recent Covid cases in China.

+Morocco, meanwhile, went a step further, announcing it was banning all incoming travellers from China, regardless of nationality, "in order to avoid a new wave of contaminations in Morocco and all its consequences".

 - 'Understandable' - The precautionary measures taken by several states are "understandable" in view of a lack of information provided on the outbreak by Beijing, World Health Organization chief Tedros Adhanom Ghebreyesus has said.